 Renewing Salesforce or Exchange Credentials¶

-If your Exchange or Salesforce credentials become outdated, SmartCloud Connect can no longer synchronize your data.
-You will receive a notification email informing you of the problem; the corresponding message will also appear in the Dashboard.
+If your Exchange/Office 365 or Salesforce credentials expired, SmartCloud Connect can no longer synchronize your data.
+You will receive a notification email informing you of the issue; the corresponding message will also appear in the Dashboard.

-To renew your Exchange or Salesforce credentials, do the following:
+To renew your Exchange/Office 365 or Salesforce credentials, follow the steps provided in this article.